Sign-up for 10% OFF your first order 🔐

 • Another way to think about it is if 50 units of UV hit the fabric, only one would pass through

-We know that UVA and UVB are responsible for 90% of melanomas so reducing exposure can make a difference.
-Personally, I think that's particularly important around the trunk area which accounts for about two-thirds of UK skin cancer cases in men.
+We know that UV is responsible for 90% of melanomas so reducing exposure can make a difference.

 Why bother with UPF as well as SPF?